Blendify/blender-manual/blender_docs/manual/editors/3dview/object/relationships/parents.rst

 .. figure:: /images/Parent-Object_Keep_Transform-A.jpg

-   Figure 1 - Scene with 2 Empties and a Monkey, no parenting currently active.
+   Figure 1 - Scene with two Empties and a Monkey, no parenting currently active.

 Figure 1 shows the 3 objects with no parenting relationships active on them.